-(3) Payments made for the cost of certain voter registration and get-outthe-vote activities conducted by State or local party organizations on behalf of any Presidential or Vice-Presidential candidate(s) are exempt from the definition of a contribution or an expenditure under 11 CFR 100.7(b)(17) and 100.8(b)(18).
-If the State or local party organization includes references to any candidate(s) seeking nomination or election to the House of Representatives or Senate of the United States the portion of the cost of such allocable activities to such candidate(s) shall be considered a contribution to or an expenditure on behalf of such candidate(s), unless such reference is incidental to the overall activity.
-If such reference is incidental to the overall activity, such costs shall not be considered a contribution to or expenditure on behalf of any candidate(s).

-(d) For purposes of this section, "clearly identified" means-

-(1) The candidate's name appears:

-(2) A photograph or drawing of the candidate appears; or

-(3) The identity of the candidate is apparent by unambiguous reference.
+- (3) Payments made for the cost of certain voter registration and get-outthe-vote activities conducted by State or local party organizations on behalf of any Presidential or Vice-Presidential candidate(s) are exempt from the definition of a contribution or an expenditure under 11 CFR 100.7(b)(17) and 100.8(b)(18).
+If the State or local party organization includes references to any candidate(s) seeking nomination or election to the House of Representatives or Senate of the United States the portion of the cost of such activities allocable to such candidate(s) shall be considered a contribution to or an expenditure on behalf of such candidate(s), unless such reference is incidental to the overall activity.
+If such reference is incidental to the overall activity, such costs shall not be considered a contribution to or expenditure behalf \mathbf{on} of candidate(s). - (d) For purposes of this section, clearly identified means- - (1) The candidate's name appears: - (2) A photograph or drawing of the candidate appears; or - (3) The identity of the candidate is apparent by unambiguous reference. - (e) Party committees, separate segregated funds, and nonconnected committees that make disbursements for administrative expenses, fundraising, exempt activities, or generic voter drives in connection with both federal and non-federal elections shall allocate their expenses in accordance with §106.5 or §106.6, as appropriate.